JetBrains/kotlin-web-site/pages/docs/reference/coding-conventions.md

-To configure the IntelliJ formatter according to this style guide, please install Kotlin plugin version 1.2.20 or newer, go to __Settings | Editor | Code Style | Kotlin__, click __Set from...__ link in the upper right corner, and select __Predefined style | Kotlin style guide__ from the menu.
+To configure the IntelliJ formatter according to this style guide, please install Kotlin plugin version 1.2.20 or newer, go to __Settings | Editor | Code Style | Kotlin__, click __Set from...__ link in the upper right corner, and select __Kotlin style guide__ from the menu.

-To verify that your code is formatted according to the style guide, go to the inspection settings and enable the __Kotlin | Style issues | File is not formatted according to project settings__ inspection.
+To verify that your code is formatted according to the style guide, go to __Settings | Editor | Inspections__ and enable the __Kotlin | Style issues | File is not formatted according to project settings__ inspection.
 Additional inspections that verify other issues described in the style guide (such as naming conventions) are enabled by default.